tatianegercina/FinTech/01-Lesson-Plans/05-APIs/3/LP-03-Ins_Probability_Distributions_of_Potential_Outcomes.md

   %matplotlib inline
   ```

-* The `choice` function from the `random` class is used to randomly choose between the two outcomes of a coin: heads or tails.
+* The `choice` function from the `random` class, combined with the `p` parameter for setting the probability of random events, is used to randomly choose between the two outcomes of a coin: heads or tails.
+Therefore in this case, the `p` parameter is set to `[0.5, 0.5]` to represent a `50%` chance of a coin landing on heads and a `50` chance of a coin landing on tails.

   ```python
   # Print simulation iteration